nf-core/hicar/docs/usage.md

 ### Call A/B compartments and TADs

-On a large scale, the arrangement of chromosoes are organised into two compartments labelled A ("active") and B ("inactive").
+On a large scale, the arrangement of chromosomes are organised into two compartments labelled A ("active") and B ("inactive").
-A/B compartment-associated regions are on the multi-Mb scale and correlate with eigher open and experssion-active chromatin ("A" compartments) or closed and expression inactive chromatin ("B" compartments).
+A/B compartment-associated regions are on the multi-Mb scale and correlate with either open and expression-active chromatin ("A" compartments) or closed and expression inactive chromatin ("B" compartments).
 A compartments tend to be gene-rich, have high GC-content, contain histone markers for active transcription, and usually displace the interior of the nucleus.
 The regions in compartment A tend to interact preferentially with A compartment-associated regions than B compartment-associated ones.
 B compartments, on the other hand, tend to be gene-poor, compact, contain histone markers for gene silencing, and lie on the nuclear periphery.

 A topologically associating domain (TAD) is a smaller size genomic region compare to A/B compartments.
 It is a self-interacting genomic region.
 Most of the studies indicate TADs regulate gene expression by limiting the enhancer-promoter interaction to each TAD.
 A number of proteins are known to be associated with TAD formation.
 The most studied proteins are the protein CTCF and the protein complex cohesin.
-It has been shown that the TAD bundaries have high levels of CTCF binding and cohesin/lamina shifting edges.
+It has been shown that the TAD boundaries have high levels of CTCF binding and cohesin/lamina shifting edges.

+There are multiple available modules to call A/B compartments and TADs.

+- For A/B Compartments calling, available tools are 'cooltools', and 'homer'.
+  - The [`cooltools`](https://github.com/open2c/cooltools) leverages [`cooler`](https://github.com/open2c/cooler/tree/master/cooler) format to enable flexible and reproducible analysis of high-resolution data.
+  - The [`Homer`](http://homer.ucsd.edu/homer/interactions2/HiCpca.html) is a software for motif discovery and next-gen sequencing analysis.
+- For TADs calling, available tools are 'cooltools', and 'hicexploer'.
+  - The [`cooltools`](https://github.com/open2c/cooltools) `insulation` tool will be used for TADs calling.
+  - The [`HiCExplorer`](https://hicexplorer.readthedocs.io/en/latest/) is a set of programs to process, normalize, analyze and visualize Hi-C and cHi-C data.
+The [`hicFindTADs`](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicFindTADs.html) will be used.

+### Call interactions/loops

+Chromatin loops (or significant interactions), represent two inter/intra chromosome regions that interact at a high frequency with one another (high reads density in sequence data).
+Different from HiC, HiCAR data are biased with one ends or both ends in the open chromatin.
+The [`MAPS`](https://github.com/ijuric/MAPS) are designed to remove the this kind of biases introduced by the ChIP or Tn5-transposition procedure.
+However, many tools are hesitated to introduce this kind of model-based analysis for interaction analysis since high frequency interactions must happened within the highly opened chromatin regions.
+Here `nf-core/hicar` provide multiple choices for interactions calling.
+Available tools are 'MAPS', 'Homer' and 'HiC-DC+'.

+### Aggregate peak analysis

+Aggregate peak analysis (APA) plots the pileup signals detected by high-resolution interaction data.
+It is a kind of 2 dimension meta-gene analysis.
+By providing a list of interested genomic coordinates, the pileup signal will present the enrichment between the interactions and the target interested region.
+Current available tools for APA are [`HiCExplorer`](https://hicexplorer.readthedocs.io/en/latest/) and [`juicer_tools`](https://github.com/aidenlab/juicer)

 ## Running the pipeline